Anthony Holden: Early life and education

+Career

-A journalist before turning full-time writer, at the start of his career as a graduate trainee on Thomson Regional Newspapers' Hemel Hempstead Evening Post-Echo, Holden covered the trial in St Albans of the psychopathic poisoner, Graham Young.
+A journalist before turning full-time writer, at the start of his career as a graduate trainee on Thomson Regional Newspapers' Hemel Hempstead Evening Post-Echo, Holden covered the trial in St Albans of the psychopathic poisoner Graham Young.
 His book on the case, The St. Albans Poisoner (1974), was filmed as The Young Poisoner's Handbook (1995).
 Named Young Journalist of the Year in 1972, he was on the staff of The Sunday Times (1973–79), commended in the British Press Awards in 1976 as News Reporter of the Year for his work in Northern Ireland, and winning Columnist of the Year in 1977.
 He was Washington Correspondent and US editor of The Observer (1979–81), Assistant Editor of The Times (1981–82), Executive Editor, Today, (1985–86), and chief classical music critic of The Observer (2002–08).

-In 1999–2000 he was an inaugural Fellow of the Center for Scholars and Writers at the New York Public Library.
-When he was a Whitbread Prize judge in 2000 he said it would have been a "national humiliation" if Harry Potter and the Prisoner of Azkaban had won, ahead of Seamus Heaney's translation of Beowulf.
-He had threatened to resign if that happened.
+In 1999–2000, he was an inaugural Fellow of the Centre for Scholars and Writers at the New York Public Library.
+When he was a Whitbread Prize judge in 2000, he said it would have been a "national humiliation" if Harry Potter and the Prisoner of Azkaban had won, ahead of Seamus Heaney's translation of Beowulf.
+Holden had threatened to resign if that happened.
 The novelist Robert Harris derided this threat as "pompous".

-Holden was a member of the Board of Governors of the South Bank Centre 2002–08, during the landmark renovation programme under the chairmanship of Lord Hollick.
-Since 2006, he has been a Trustee of Shakespeare North Trust.
+Holden was a member of the Board of Governors of the Southbank Centre 2002–08, during the landmark renovation programme under the chairmanship of Lord Hollick.
+Since 2006, he was a Trustee of Shakespeare North Trust.

-In May 2015, he gave the annual A.E.
-Housman lecture on the Name and Nature of Poetry at the Hay-on-Wye Festival.
+In May 2015, he gave the annual A. E. Housman lecture on the Name and Nature of Poetry at the Hay-on-Wye Festival.

-He has also made frequent appearances on television, presenting such documentaries as Charles at Forty (ITV, 1988), Anthony Holden on Poker (BBC 2, 1991) and Who Killed Tchaikovsky?
+Holden also made frequent appearances on television, presenting such documentaries as Charles at Forty (ITV, 1988), Anthony Holden on Poker (BBC 2, 1991) and Who Killed Tchaikovsky?
 (Omnibus, BBC 1, 1993).
 In the mid-1980s, he presented a weekly BBC Radio 4 chat show, In the Air.

 Holden's papers are collected at Boston University's Howard Gotlieb Archival Research Center.

-He is a dedicated Arsenal fan and has a season ticket to the Emirates.
-Holden's maternal grandfather was Ivan Sharpe, the England international footballer and Olympic gold medallist who later became a celebrated sports writer.
+Holden was a dedicated Arsenal F.C. fan and had a season ticket to the Emirates Stadium.

-He has been married twice, and has three sons and four grandchildren.

 Poker

-Holden is a keen poker player, and spent a year playing professionally while researching his 1990 book Big Deal: A Year as a Professional Poker Player (ISBN 0-7432-9481-5), which has been praised by poker enthusiasts from David Mamet and Salman Rushdie to Walter Matthau.
+Holden was a keen poker player, and spent a year playing professionally while researching his 1990 book Big Deal: A Year as a Professional Poker Player (ISBN 0-7432-9481-5), which has been praised by poker enthusiasts from David Mamet and Salman Rushdie to Walter Matthau.
 The book covers his experiences between the World Series of Poker (WSOP) tournaments in 1988 and 1989.